shervinea/cheatsheet-translation/pt/convolutional-neural-networks.md

 **66. [Step 1: Divide the input image into a G×G grid., Step 2: For each grid cell, run a CNN that predicts y of the following form:, repeated k times]**

-&#10230; [Passo 1: Divide a imagem de input em uma grade G×G., Passo 2: Para cada célula da grade, rode uma CNN que prevê o valor y da seguinte forma:, repita k vezes]
+&#10230; [Passo 1: Divide a imagem de entrada em uma grade G×G., Passo 2: Para cada célula da grade, roda uma CNN que prevê o valor y da seguinte forma:, repita k vezes]

 <br>

 **67. where pc is the probability of detecting an object, bx,by,bh,bw are the properties of the detected bouding box, c1,...,cp is a one-hot representation of which of the p classes were detected, and k is the number of anchor boxes.**

-&#10230; onde pc é a probabilidade de detecção do objeto, bx,by,bh,bw são as proprioedades das caixas delimitadoras detectadas, c1,...,cp é uma representação única (one-hot representation) de quais das classes p foram detectadas, e k é o número de caixas de ancoragem.
+&#10230; onde pc é a probabilidade de detecção do objeto, bx,by,bh,bw são as propriedades das caixas delimitadoras detectadas, c1,...,cp é uma representação única (one-hot representation) de quais das classes p foram detectadas, e k é o número de caixas de ancoragem.

 <br>